kilojoules-kj/demobox/README.md

 'myobj' is an object of class 'myclass' from restjson_functions.py

 Class 'myclass' contains all the member functions related to calculation of uptime and date.
 To create an object of myclass, 2 arguments must be passed, 'tag_receive' and 'tag_send'.
-These tags are to specify which tag to read from and write to, 'tag_receive' will read from tag and 'tag_send' will write to tag.
+These tags are to specify which tag to read from and write to, 'tag_receive' will read from tag, 'tag_send' will write to tag, 'tag_datetime' is optional unless provided will write string to tag.
-When initialising an object of myclass, the object have self.tag_receive, self.tag_send and self.counter = 0 and self.sensor_start, self.sensor.end, self.sensor_uptime, all set to = None.
+When initialising an object of myclass, the object have self.tag_receive, self.tag_send, self.tag_datetime, self.counter = False and self.sensor_start, self.sensor.end, self.sensor_uptime, self.const_time, self.HR, self.MIN, self.SEC set to = None.
 It is recommended that the attributes be left untouched.
 AFter the object is created, 't_start' = time.time() is run to mark down the time that the object is created.